SoftwareAG/c8y-docs/content/welcome/additional-resources.md

 ### Cumulocity IoT status page

-For {{< company-cloud-1>}} shared environments, information on known issues and the next upgrade can be found and subscribed to at: [http://status.cumulocity.com/](http://status.cumulocity.com/).
+For {{< company-cloud-1 >}} shared environments, information on known issues and the next upgrade can be found and subscribed to at: [http://status.cumulocity.com/](http://status.cumulocity.com/).

 ### Cumulocity IoT delta training

-To learn what´s new in Cumulocity IoT or in a particular area of the platform we offer various eLearning delta trainings on the [{{< learning-portal >}}]({{< learning-portal-link >}}) which cover the new and enhanced functionality available in a specific product release:
+To learn what's new in Cumulocity IoT or in a particular area of the platform we offer various eLearning delta trainings on the [{{< learning-portal >}}]({{< learning-portal-link >}}) which cover the new and enhanced functionality available in a specific product release:

 ![Product training](/images/about/about-product-training.png)